Foundation Models in Autonomous Driving: A Survey on Scenario Generation and Scenario Analysis: Multimodal Large Language Models (MLLMs)

-While building on techniques from \glspl{vlm}, \glspl{mllm} are adapted to support a broader range of modalities essential for autonomous driving, such as video, LiDAR point clouds, BEV maps, and HD semantic features.
-As illustrated in \autoref{fig: MLLM_Tech}, these systems typically consist of specialized modality encoders (e.g., BEVFormer~\cite{ding2024holistic}, CLIP-ViT~\cite{ishaq2025tracking}, VoxelNet~\cite{yang2025lidar}), projection modules to align multi-modal features (e.g., MLPs, Q-Former, cross-attention), and task-specific training strategies.
-MLLMs often keep both the perception and language backbones frozen, with adaptation focusing on lightweight bridging and instruction tuning for downstream driving-related tasks.
+While building on techniques from \glspl{vlm}, \glspl{mllm} are adapted to support a broader range of modalities essential for autonomous driving, such as video, LiDAR point clouds, \gls{bev} maps, and \gls{hd} semantic features.
+As illustrated in \autoref{fig: MLLM_Tech}, these systems typically consist of specialized modality encoders (e.g., BEVFormer~\cite{ding2024holistic}, CLIP-ViT~\cite{ishaq2025tracking}, VoxelNet~\cite{yang2025lidar}), projection modules to align multi-modal features (e.g., \glspl{mlp}, \gls{qformer}, cross-attention), and task-specific training strategies. \glspl{mllm} often keep both the perception and language backbones frozen, with adaptation focusing on lightweight bridging and instruction tuning for downstream driving-related tasks.
 The main adaptation strategies are discussed in the following.

-\textbf{Modality alignment modules:} These modules serve as a bridge between non-text modalities and the LLM's token space.
+\textbf{Modality alignment modules:} These modules serve as a bridge between non-text modalities and the \gls{llm}'s token space.
 The main modality alignment modules are:

-\emph{(1) Linear projector:} a single linear (i.e., fully connected) neural layer used to project modality-specific features into the LLM's embedding space.
-It offers a lightweight mapping strategy and is often used in early-stage VLMs or in combination with pretrained encoders~\cite{xu2024drivegpt4, park2024vlaad}.
+\emph{(1) Linear projector:} a single linear (i.e., fully connected) neural layer used to project modality-specific features into the \gls{llm}'s embedding space.
+It offers a lightweight mapping strategy and is often used in early-stage \glspl{vlm} or in combination with pre-trained encoders~\cite{xu2024drivegpt4, park2024vlaad}.